 A relentless hunt for the freshest local food is how the two Michelin-starred restaurants RE-NAA and Sabi Omakase inspire fellow places to eat and drink in the whole Stavanger region.

-“We have made it our life’s work to showcase this fantastic region on the plate”, explains Sven Erik Renaa who is a chef at his own restaurant RE-NAA, which he runs with his wife, Torill.
+“We have made it our life’s work to showcase this fantastic region on the plate”, explains Sven Erik Renaa.
+The chef runs the restaurant RE-NAA together with his wife Torill.

 Several other restaurants aspire to similar culinary heights, like N.B.
 Sørensen Annen Etage, Hall Toll, Spiseriet, Tango Bar & Kjøkken, Gaffel & karaffel, 26 North and Fish & Cow.
 For a brasserie-like atmosphere and price level, you have RE-NAA Matbaren and RE-NAA Xpress, Skagen, N.B.
 Sørensen Brasseriet, Bølgen & Moi, Vågen at the fish market Fisketorget, Kitchen & Table, Bevaremegvel and Salza.